howardisaacson/Intro-to-Astro-2021/Week6_cv_website/CV_guidelines.md

 Make an account on overleaf (https://www.overleaf.com/).

 **Step 2:**
-Select the Resume/CV template that you would like to use.
+Upload the template files (available under the Week 6 github page for Intro2Astronomy), or select a differnt Resume/CV template that you would like to use.

 **Step 3:**
 Edit the source text/LaTeX code on the left side of the template with your information to create your own personal CV!